nasir71github/nasir71github/projects/Setting-up-a-Multi-VM-Cybersecurity-Lab/README.md

 ## 🎯 Title & Objective
 **VirtualBox-Based Cybersecurity Lab Setup**
 The objective of this project was to design and configure a personal cybersecurity home lab in a safe, isolated environment.
-The lab demonstrates how to set up multiple virtual machines with proper network segmentation and **static IP addressing**, providing a stable foundation for security research and training.
+The lab demonstrates how to set up multiple virtual machines with proper network segmentation, **static IP addressing**, and a dual-network setup where Kali Linux has both **Host-Only** (for lab traffic) and **NAT** (for internet access).
+This provides a stable foundation for security research and training.

 ---